-The 157 Netsuke still left are at the heart of “The Ephussis: Travel in Time” exhibition.
-Also including the hare with the amber eyes that gives the name to Edmund de Waal’s book.
+The 157 Netsuke still left are at the heart of “The Ephussis: Travel in Time” exhibition, including the hare with the amber eyes that gives the name to Edmund de Waal’s book.
 The best-selling author loaned the miniatures on the long-term to the Jewish Museum.
-He donated documents, photos, diaries, correspondence, theatre tickets and other objects and souvenirs.
-All these documentations show the fate of the family and their travels between Russia, Austria, France, Great Britain, Spain, the USA, Mexico, Japan and other countries.
+In addition, he donated documents, photos, diaries, correspondence, theatre tickets and other objects and souvenirs.
+All these documentations show the family’s fate and their travels between Russia, Austria, France, Great Britain, Spain, the USA, Mexico, Japan and other countries.
 He said, “What you have to do is to give people back their story, and that’s pretty much the only thing you can do.”

-After more than eight decades, 41 descendants of the Ephrussi family living today around Europe, the United States and Mexico, gathered in Vienna for the opening of the exhibition at the Jewish Museum, curated by Gabriele Kohlbauer-Fritz and Tom Juncker.
+After more than eight decades, 41 descendants of the Ephrussi family living today around Europe, the United States and Mexico, gathered in Vienna to open the exhibition at the Jewish Museum, curated by Gabriele Kohlbauer-Fritz and Tom Juncker.

 You can visit the show until March 2020.

 Source: Wikipedia, The Jewish Museum.
 Title Photo_The Hare with amber eyes_courtesy of Jewish Museum Vienna.